Upward Arrow Icon - Navigation

 Understanding Lottie Animation (and Why It Matters in PowerPoint)

-That’s where the strategy comes in.
-You can either use Lottie animation software like Adobe After Effects with Bodymovin or leverage platforms like LottieFiles to create Lottie animations or customize existing ones.
-Then convert and embed them into your slides.
+That’s the moment the plan comes in.
+You can create or modify Lottie animations with the help of Lottie animation software, such as Adobe After Effects with Bodymovin, or even just utilize platforms like LottieFiles for these purposes.
+Then, convert and embed them into your presentation slides.

-How to Use Lottie Files in PowerPoint for Motion design
+How to Use Lottie Files in PowerPoint for Motion Design

 Start With the Right Lottie Design